Luuk3333/FIED-File-Image-Encoder-Decoder/README.md

 Feel free to report and contribute to any bugs, feature ideas and improvements!

 ### License
-File-Image-Encoder-Decoder is licensed under the [GNU General Public License v3.0](https://github.com/Luuk3333/File-Image-Encoder-Decoder/blob/master/LICENSE).
+FIED-File-Image-Encoder-Decoder is licensed under the [GNU General Public License v3.0](https://github.com/Luuk3333/FIED-File-Image-Encoder-Decoder/blob/master/LICENSE).